jgpws/jgd-black/README.md

 Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-Black

-## How to install the Clearlooks theme engine:
+## How to install the Clearlooks theme engine

 JGD-Black GTK2 requires the Clearlooks theme engine.
 To install from the command line: